 Once your investigation begins, you soon realize there are large, mutant ants roaming around the outskirts of town.
-These ants are dangerous, and you must fight them to survive with a handgun, an apparently infinite amount of grenades, and bug spray used in airborne attack.
-Knowledge of the movie "Them!" will help you kill the ants, but if you haven't seen the movie, don't despair -- you get hints when talking to the townsfolk.
+These ants are dangerous, and you must fight them to survive with a handgun, an apparently infinite amount of grenades, and a bug spray used in airborne attacks.
+Knowledge of the movie "Them!" will help you kill the ants, but if you haven't seen the movie, don't despair – you get hints when talking to the townsfolk.

 Reviewed by: Underdogs